nkurunziza-saddy/tiza/README.md

-# luu
+# tiza

-luu is a mini library system that provides a web interface and a desktop application for managing library resources.
+tiza is a mini library system that provides a web interface and a desktop application for managing library resources.
 It includes features like book management, user management, and lending functionalities.

 ## Contributions